Romare Bearden: Legacy

-Two years after his death, the Romare Bearden Foundation was founded.
-This non-profit organization not only serves as Bearden's official estate, but also helps "to preserve and perpetuate the legacy of this preeminent American artist."
-Recently, it has begun developing grant-giving programs aimed at funding and supporting children, young (emerging) artists, and scholars.
+The Romare Bearden Foundation was founded two years after his death.
+The non-profit organization is not only Bearden's official estate; it helps "to preserve and perpetuate the legacy of this preeminent American artist."
+As of 2015 it has been developing grant-giving programs aimed at funding and supporting children, young (emerging) artists, and scholars.

-In Charlotte, a street was named after Bearden, intersecting West Boulevard, on the west side of the city.
+In Charlotte, a street was named after Bearden, intersecting West Boulevard on the west side of the city.
 Romare Bearden Drive is lined by the West Boulevard Public Library and rows of townhouses.

 Inside the Charlotte-Mecklenburg Main Library (310 N. Tryon Street) is Bearden's mosaic, Before Dawn.
-After Bearden's death, his widow selected a 12 × 18 in collage by him to be recreated in smalti (glass tiles) by Crovatto Mosaics in Spilimbergo, Italy, for the grand reopening gala (June 18, 1989) of the "new" library.
-She was publicly honored at the ceremony for her contribution.
+After Bearden's death Nanette Rohan, his widow, selected a 12 × 18 in collage of his to be recreated in smalti (glass tiles) by Crovatto Mosaics in Spilimbergo, Italy for the grand reopening gala (June 18, 1989) of the "new" library.
+She was honored at the ceremony for her contribution.
 The reinterpreted work is 9 ft tall and 13.5 ft wide.

-Ground breaking for Romare Bearden Park in Charlotte took place on September 2, 2011, and the completed park opened in late August 2013.
-It is situated on a 5.2 acre parcel located in Third Ward between Church and Mint streets.
-The artist lived near the new park for a time as a child, at the corner of what is now MLK Boulevard and Graham Street.
+The ground breaking for Romare Bearden Park in Charlotte was on September 2, 2011 and the completed park opened in late August 2013.
+It is situated on a 5.2 acre parcel which is located in Third Ward between Church and Mint streets.
+Bearden lived near the new park for a time as a child, at the corner of what is now MLK Boulevard and Graham Street.
 The park design is based on work of public artist Norie Sato.
-Her concepts were inspired by Bearden's multimedia collages.
+Her concepts were inspired by his multimedia collages.
 Fittingly, the park serves as an entryway to a minor league baseball stadium, BB&T Charlotte Knights Ballpark.

 Bearden's home in Harlem, New York is a Historic Landmark Preservation site.

+In 2004, the Metropolitan Museum of Art exhibited Romare Bearden at the Met, drawing on works in the Metropolitan Museum of Art collection including his 1971 The Block.